Warmongering Netanjahu

 I am now talking about silence because of the genocide which is taking place in Gaza by the Israelis.

-The International Court of Justice (ICJ) has judged that a genocide is taking place.
+The International Court of Justice (ICJ) has judged that a plausible case can be made that a genocide is taking place.
 It, therefore, behooves all governments to acknowledge this fact as one means of stopping the continuation of this genocide; yet, other than South Africa, which brought the charge of genocide to the ICJ and Ireland, all the European countries and the U.S. are silent, and are, therfore, complicit in the genocide of Gaza.
 I found the following video insightful and to the point:

 Anti-Zionist Jews